xyf3333/Sparkify/README.md

 ﻿
 # Sparkify(Spark Project)

+## Project overview
-Sparkfy provide music services including free account and premium account, I need to give the company a model which help to identify the customer who potentially cancel the premium service.
+SparkIfy provide music services including free account and premium account, I need to give the company a model which help to identify the customer who potentially cancel the premium service.

-### Data
+## Dataset
-there is the full 12GB dataset.
+There is the full 12GB dataset that provided by Udacity.
+## Installation
+The code should run using Python version 3.*.
+The necessary libraries are: pandas, pyspark,  seaborn,  matplotlib,

-## File Descriptions <a name="files"></a>
+## File Descriptions
+README.md
+Sparkify.ipynb
+data\mini_sparkify_event_data.zip
+LICENSE

-## Licensing, Authors, Acknowledgements<a name="licensing"></a>
+## Licensing, Authors, Acknowledgements
-The Data set used in this process is provided by **figure-8** that contains real labeled disaster messages received by an aid organisation during disaster events.
+The Dataset used in this process is provided by **figure-8** that contains real labeled disaster messages received by an aid organization during disaster events.